IQ Scores. In Exercises 5–8, find the area of the shaded region. ... | Channels for Pearson+

 Area Under the Curve

 The area under the curve in a normal distribution represents the probability of a score falling within a certain range.
-To find the area between two scores, such as 112 and 124, one can use Z-scores to look up corresponding probabilities in a standard normal distribution table.
-This area gives insight into the proportion of the population that falls within that IQ score range.
+To find the area to the left of a specific score, such as 118, one can use Z-scores and standard normal distribution tables or software.
+This area corresponds to the proportion of the population that scores below that value.

 Recommended video: